-In The Raiser's Edge, three of the top-level data objects, Constituent, Gift, and Event allow the end-user to enter multiple notepads for each record.
+In The Raiser's Edge, three of the top-level data objects, Constituent, Gift, and Event (when you have the optional module Event Management) allow the end-user to enter multiple notepads for each record.
 These notepads all add via a common form.
 The Notepad form service object provides the opportunity to incorporate this functionality into your programs.